-In a bid to ramp up its hardware position, Google has updated its line-up of Nexus-branded devices, putting forth a pair of tablets and a smartphone built by manufacturing partners Asus, Samsung and LG.
+In a bid to ramp up its hardware position, Google has updated its line-up of Nexus-branded devices, putting forth a pair of tablets and a smartphone built by manufacturing partners Asus, Samsung and LG with the new Nexus 4.
 The Nexus 4 smartphone is set to take on offerings from the likes of market leaders Samsung and Apple.
 And if initial demand is anything to go by, the device, which sold out less than 30 minutes after being made available on the Google Play store, is sure to be a blockbuster.

 Accordingly, we measured it up against Samsung’s best-selling, former flagship Galaxy S3 handset to see how the specs compare.
 Keep reading to see whether LG’s first Nexus device can shake up the smartphone market.